liquibase/liquibase-test-harness/README.md

 For more information on using the test harness in your extension, see [README.extensions.md]

 # Framework Tests

+## BaseCompatibilityTest

+This test validates work of basic Liquibase functions.
+1) runs Liquibase validate command to ensure the changelog is valid;
+2) runs xml-inlined query with basic metadata decorations (labels, contexts, comments) using Liquibase update command;
+3) runs Liquibase tag command;
+4) runs select query from databasechangelog table using jdbc to ensure contexts, labels, comments and tags are present in metadata;
+5) runs verification query using jdbc to ensure a test object was actually created or modified during Liquibase update command;
+6) runs Liquibase history command;
+7) runs Liquibase status command;
+8) runs Liquibase rollback command;
+9) runs verification query to ensure a test object was actually removed during Liquibase rollback command;
+10) tracks time of the test and shows it in console;

 ## Change Objects Test

 The test-harness validates most of the Data Definition Language related Change Types as listed on [Home Page](https://docs.liquibase.com/change-types/home.html).